 With the first three critical systems set up, you are halfway through addressing the human side of dose monitoring.
 A structured flight plan will often encounter unexpected winds, sudden turbulence, and other factors that will require a course correction.
 Even the most comprehensive radiation protocols require regular review and may need modification from time to time.
-There should be a person assigned primary responsibility for investigating examinations that exceed the expected CT and fluoroscopy dose index ranges at any facility.
-That person could be a medical physicist, RSO, technologist, physician or, anyone who has the expertise, the knowledge, and the trust of the team to investigate.
+There should be a person assigned whose primary responsibility is investigating examinations that exceed the expected CT and fluoroscopy dose index ranges at any facility.
+That person could be a medical physicist, RSO, technologist, physician or anyone who has the expertise, knowledge, and the trust of the team to investigate.

 When a dose incident occurs, the investigation should consist of two levels.
 The first level includes internal practices and questions about the incident.
 The second level involves the patient.

 • Was the dose appropriate for the patient’s size and body habitus?

 • Were the standard imaging parameters modified?